 The Aydelotte Foundation is committed to creating and circulating knowledge about liberal arts education in a moment when the fundamental ideas and histories that animate liberal arts education at all kinds of institutions are under attack.
 We want to help strengthen and support our collective ability to respond to them in a landscape in which higher education is increasingly divided into wealthy elite institutions and everyone else.
 We’re responding to a paradox in which institutions like Swarthmore aspire to become increasingly accessible in order to match their vision of education as a democratic, public good, and yet must locate their aspirations in the context of a larger world that is relatively inhospitable to that aim.
 Our research projects and programs reflect this understanding of the role of liberal arts in the current landscape of higher education.

-In 2020-21, we are beginning a new set of engagements with critical race studies, inter-institutional comparisons in higher education, and the role of higher education in reproducing social hierarchy and inequality.
+In 2020-21, we began a new set of engagements with critical race studies, inter-institutional comparisons in higher education, and the role of higher education in reproducing social hierarchy and inequality.
 We will adding more material soon to this platform about our thinking on these intertwined questions.

 We remain very engaged with numerous questions about shifting enrollments in higher education.
 We’ve prepared a “briefing book” outline of common interpretations of these shifts and some of the most frequently advocated responses or solutions for our colleagues at Swarthmore.